“Mindfulness is a way of befriending ourselves and our experiences.” – Jon Kabat-Zinn

 - Talk to your teen and discuss their stresses.
 Lending them an ear will help them open up to you, improving the bond you share.
 It will help them understand their perceptions better and make it easier to manage stress.
 You can also encourage them to focus on positive outcomes rather than becoming obsessed over several possibilities.

 - Guide to focus on the positive and good.
 It will help cease excessive rumination and boost mental strength.
-Teach your child or teen to focus on positives by asking them to recollect and write all the good they remember when they close their eyes.
+Teach your child or teen to focus on positives by asking them to recollect and write all the good they remember in a gratitude journal.
 Practice this activity regularly to train the brain to focus on positive and hopeful scenarios, even in the worst of situations.

 - Show them ways to practice self-care and self-love.
 Doing so helps realize one’s strengths, necessary to modulate behavior constructively.
 Teens can hug themselves, read out positive affirmations in front of the mirror, or read a positive story or book to divert their negative thoughts and realign themselves positively.